Go to about.usps.com/resources/postal-bulletin.htm to browse past issues.

 The Post Office in most need of a bridge is in Point Roberts, WA.
 It can be reached by car only by driving through British Columbia, Canada.
 Only a boat or float plane can travel directly there.

-The second oldest Post Office location is in Castine, ME, from 1833.
+The second oldest Post Office location in operations is in Castine, ME, and opened in 1833.

 The Hinsdale, NH, Post Office (03451) has been located in the same building since 1816.